Kinto/kinto/docs/tutorials/first-steps.rst

 .. note::

     With *Basic Auth* a unique identifier needs to be associated with each user.
-This identifier is built using a combination of username and password, therefore users cannot change their password without losing access to their data.
+This identifier is built using the token value provided in the request.
+    Therefore users cannot change their password easily without losing access to their data. :ref:`More information <authentication>`.

 Let us fetch our new collection of tasks: